gebruno/icwmp/README.md

 	option port ''
 ```

-> Note: icwmp depends on usp.raw for all datamodel parameters, some `DeviceId` related parameters can be overwritten by writing them directly on `/etc/config/cwmp` file.
+> Note: `icwmpd` depends on usp.raw for all datamodel parameters, some `DeviceId` related parameters can be overwritten by writing them directly on `/etc/config/cwmp` file.

 ```bash
 uci set cwmp.cpe.manufacturer="ABC"